 In 1927, Carthage, Missouri, was proclaimed The Open Gate to the Ozarks and the guide book to the left extolled the Little City Among the Trees as one of the finest places to live due in part to its beauty of setting and architecture.
 Also at this time, Carthage was one of the many Ozark Playgrounds Association members working to promote the entire Ozarks region as a tourism destination.

 Today Carthage has three districts listed on the National Register of Historic Places and many individual structures listed as well.
 Some of the finest examples of Victorian and early 20th century architectural styles can be seen throughout town.
-Click here for a PDF file of the Carthage Convention & Visitors Bureau Historical and Architectural Guide (written by the Powers Museum several years back).
+Click here for Carthage Convention & Visitors Bureau Historical and Architectural Guide (written by Powers Museum several years back).

 In 1841, Jasper County, Missouri, was formed from Greene County and in 1842, the City of Carthage was laid out as the county seat with a public square surrounding a simple frame courthouse.
 By the next decade, a brick building for the county government was constructed and stood until destroyed by years of guerilla warfare during the Civil War.
 Today, the Battle of Carthage which took place on July 5, 1861, is memorialized with the Civil War Museum (205 Grant) and the Battle of Carthage State Historic Site (east of River on Chestnut Street Road).
 The George Washington Carver National Monument located outside nearby Diamond, Missouri, also interprets the turbulent years before and during the Civil War.